 Eileen Grabowski Ericsson - is a lifelong lover of music, earned a bachelor's degree in Music Education from Immaculata College in 1987.
 Eileen has taught piano and organ for 30 years.
 She is the Bell Choir director at Swarthmore Presbyterian Church and the Music Director at St. Maria Goretti Church where she has the privilege of directing the vocal choirs, bell choirs, and ensembles.
 When she is not teaching or playing Eileen loves to spend time with her family of four sons and her extended family, The Daughters of Our Lady of Mercy.

-Private lessons at Gwynedd Mercy Academy High School are provided in the following areas: Piano, Voice, Guitar, Brass, Violin, Percussion/Drumset, Flute, Oboe, Saxophone and Clarinet.
+Private lessons at Gwynedd Mercy Academy High School are provided in the following areas: Piano, Voice, Guitar, Strings, Woodwinds, Brass, and Percussion.

-Instrumental lessons (excluding piano and guitar) are offered at ½ price to students who participate in the school orchestra.
+Instrumental lessons (excluding piano, voice and guitar) are offered at ½ price to students who participate in the school orchestra.
 Attendance at all school rehearsals and performances is required.

 After registering, parents will be contacted by the individual music instructors to provide them with all necessary information.

 Please click on the Registration link above.

 Our largest music activity open to any girl in grades 9-12 who enjoys singing.
 Membership in this group is mandatory for acceptance into any of our selective vocal organizations.
 Glee Club performs for our annual Candlelight and Arts Festival concerts.

 Liturgical Music, open to all interested students, provides singing and instrumental accompaniment to enhance our liturgies and prayer services.
 Members must be willing to assist with special masses on weekends.